vatesfr/xen-orchestra/full_backups.md

 ### Other stores

-We'll support CIFS stores soon.
+We'll support SMB (CIFS) stores soon.
 Until then, if you need to mount an unsupported store, you could always do it manually:

-1. mount your store inside XOA manually, e.g in `/media/myCIFSstore`
+1. mount your store inside XOA manually, e.g in `/media/mySmbSstore`
-2. in the web interface, select a "local" store and point it to your `/media/myCIFSstore` folder.
+2. in the web interface, select a "local" store and point it to your `/media/mySmbSstore` folder.

 Any Debian Linux mount point could be supported this way, until we add further options directly in the web interface.